-For the purpose of making this examination, the said Board of Election Supervisors of Colmar Manor shall have the power of administering oaths in all matters applying to or incident to the exercise of their duties set forth in this Charter.
-Should any of the answers of the applicant to the first, third or fourth questions be in the negative, then it shall be the duty of the said Board of Election Supervisors to strike such voter from the voter registration rolls.
+For the purpose of making this examination, the said Board of Elections Supervisors of Colmar Manor shall have the power of administering oaths in all matters applying to or incident to the exercise of their duties set forth in this Charter.
+Should any of the answers of the applicant to the first, third or fourth questions be in negative, then shall be the duty of the said Board of Election Supervisors to strike such voter from the registration rolls.
 Should the applicant answer any of the above provided questions falsely such person shall be guilty of perjury and be subject to the penalties in such cases provided by the laws of the State of Maryland.